 Founded in the 19th Century, Maison Hurel has offered luxury fabric collections since 1934.
 Hurel worked closely with the great designers of the golden interwar period and has been recognized as one of the eminent textile suppliers throughout the history of French fashion.
 Hurel brings together a venerable heritage and a chic, refined aesthetic that has endured throughout the ages and forged a renown based upon 150 years of achievement.

-Hurel acquired the printing studio Atelier Guinet, based in Lyon, preserving henceforth the unique artisanal practices of two historical textile houses of French luxe fashion.
+In 2023, Hurel acquired Tissage des Roziers, a historic mill founded in 1925, specializing in velvet and silk fabrication.
+In 2018, Hurel acquired the printing studio Atelier Guinet, based in Lyon, preserving henceforth the unique artisanal practices of two historical textile houses

 Maison Hurel remained independent, family-run and unified.
 The fifth generation of the Hurel family (Baptiste and Paul de Bermingham) joined the company.
 Hurel proudly celebrated nearly 150 years as a prominent participant in the success and influence of French fashion.